P-Shaikshavali/P-Shaikshavali/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **App Development**
+## 👨‍💻 About Me

-- 🌱 I’m currently learning **Java**
+- 🔭 Currently working on AI-powered backend applications and enterprise solutions
-- 👯 I’m looking to collaborate on **Open Source Contribution, Freelance Web Projects**
+- 🌱 Learning Azure OpenAI, LangGraph, Spring Boot, FastAPI and Cloud Technologies
-- 👨‍💻 All of my projects are available at [My Portfolio](https://shaikshavali-portfolio.netlify.app/)
+- 💻 Interested in Backend Development, Generative AI and Cybersecurity
-- 📫 How to reach me: **pshaikshavali2026@gmail.com**
+- 🤝 Looking to collaborate on Open Source, AI and Backend Projects
-- 📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/1bvV-GNU_FpxSsYkL-QpoLDpkBPqSLXQ1/view)
+- 📚 Passionate about solving real-world problems using AI
-- ⚡ Fun fact: **I drink more coffee debugging than coding ☕**
+- ⚡ Fun Fact: I enjoy building solutions more than just writing code.
 ---

 ### Connect with me: